BobHanson/Physlets-SwingJS/README.txt

 2018.02.06

+only Doppler and Optics have been converted (required 5 hr total)

+See "BH" for notes in code

+ - temporarily removed new SClock in SApplet, as it is unnecessary and blocks with while(true) { ... wait() ... }
+ - temporarily removed HintThread for HintPanel

+Doppler

+ - converted m_doppler thread to javax.swing.Timer
+ - fixed problem in a2s.Scrollbar not setting adjustment callback
+ - decreased sleepTime from 50 to 5 ms

+Optics

+ - changed Border.border() to Border.myBorder(), as the former conflicts with javax.swing.JPanel

+2018.02.06

 Just a very preliminary assessment of the issues that might arise if we wanted to convert Physlets to JavaScript.